April 16, 2022

 Questions?
 Contact our event manager via email.

 Register early to ensure the best rate, discounted registrations will only increase as we move closer to race day.
-Registration for the Blue Ridge Marathon closes April 18, 2017.
-There is $10 processing and handling fee for expo registration (April 21, 3-8pm).
-There is no day-of registration.
+Registration closes at 8pm on Tuesday April 13.
+There will be no expo registration or day-of registration.